amazon-archives/reinvent-2019-dop336/README.md

 $ pip install -r requirements.txt
 ```

-At this point you can now synthesize the CloudFormation template for this code.
+At this point you can now deploy the CloudFormation template for this code.

 ```
 $ cdk synth